virbula/proxmox-backup/docs/managing-remotes.rst

 Backup snapshots, groups and namespaces which are no longer available on the **Remote** datastore can be removed from the local datastore as well by setting the ``remove-vanished`` option for the sync job.
+Setting the ``verified-only`` or ``encrypted-only`` flags allows to limit the sync jobs to backup snapshots which have been verified or encrypted, respectively.
+This is particularly of interest when sending backups to a less trusted remote backup server.

 .. code-block:: console